auranic/auranic.github.io/_pages/about.md

 I got a permanent researcher position at <a href="http://curie.fr">Institut Curie</a> with a mission to participate in building and defining the strategy of a new systems biology research group.

 I author around 90 peer-reviewed pubications, 3 books and 15 book chapters.
+I am an active scientific software developer.
-I have experience of numerous collaborations.
+I have experience of numerous scientific and industrial collaborations.
 I teach short courses on data integration and exploratory machine learning in cancer research.
 I participated in organization of a number of scientific courses, workshops and conferences.

 Computational Systems Biology of Cancer